section-engineering-education/engineering-education/binary-search.md

   - url: /assets/images/education/binary-search.jpg
     alt: binary search magnifying glass
 ---
-A **binary search** is an algorithm that finds the position of a target value in a _sorted_ list.
-It has [several uses in practice](https://stackoverflow.com/questions/540165/where-is-binary-search-used-in-practice): finding entries in  sorted arrays, including sorted collections from language libraries like Java, .NET, C++ STL; hunting for errors during the debugging process, which is faster than single-stepping large parts of the code (even Git has a [git-bisect command](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git#Binary-Search)); and retrieving 3D game displays according to position and camera.
+A **binary search** is an algorithm that finds the position of a target value in a *sorted* list.
+It has [several uses in practice](https://stackoverflow.com/questions/540165/where-is-binary-search-used-in-practice):
+- Finding entries in sorted arrays, including sorted collections from language libraries like Java, .NET, C++ STL;
+- Hunting for errors during the debugging process, which is faster than single-stepping large parts of the code (even Git has a [git-bisect command](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git#Binary-Search));
+- Retrieving 3D game displays according to position and camera.
 <!--more-->

 ### Process
-1. Compare target to middle number, since the last is sorted, this tells us whether the target will be in the left or right half of the list.
+1. Compare target to middle number, since the last is sorted – this tells us whether the target will be in the left or right half of the list.
 2. We now ignore the other half of the list, seeing as we have divided the problem in half.
-3. Repeat the same process, with the middle of the new half of the list we are using, until finding the target value or not finding it in the list.
+3. Repeat the same process, with the middle of the new half of the list we are using, until finding the target value, or not finding it in the list.

 ### Benefits
-- Always **reduces complexity of linear search** from O(log(N)) to O(log(N)) in sorted list
-- This is because the search interval decreases by a power of two each time (halving the lists).
-Includes cost of insert(), delete(), and lookup()
+- Reduces time complexity of linear search from `-O(n)` to `O(log n)` in sorted list – this is because the search interval decreases by a power of two each time (halving the lists).
+- Includes cost of `insert()`, `delete()`, and `lookup()`
 - Space complexity is O(1), meaning it requires constant time to perform operations, as we just need to store three values (upper, middle, and lower bounds)
-- **More efficient for searching for specific target from large input**
+- More efficient for searching for specific target from large input
 - Simple to program for lists

 **Fun fact:** You could search all the names in the world (written in order) and find a specific name in a maximum of [35 iterations](https://www.hackerearth.com/practice/algorithms/searching/binary-search/tutorial/)

 ### Disadvantages
-- It only works on **sorted lists** that are kept sorted
+- It only works on sorted lists that are kept sorted
-- More complicated to implement than a linear search and it requires a three-way update of low and high index and potentially an additional check if the target wasn't found
+- More complicated to implement than a linear search – it requires a three-way update of low and high index, and potentially an additional check if the target wasn't found
-- **Overkill for smaller lists**
+- Overkill for smaller lists
 - The recursive implementation requires more stack space
-- **Loss of efficiency** if the list does not support random-access
+- Loss of efficiency if the list does not support random-access

-- Using interpolating search to predict where to start searching when the elements are distributed evenly gets us to our destination more quickly than a binary search tree, i.e. O(log(log(N))) instead of O(log(N))
-- Improvements over Binary Search for sorted arrays that are uniformly distributed (sorted but unindexed on-disk datasets)
-- However, when list size increases exponentially, interpolation search time complexity is O(log(N)), the worst case, as it has to go to different locations according to the value of what is being searched
+Additionally, using interpolating search to predict where to start searching when the elements are distributed evenly gets us to our destination more quickly than a binary search tree, i.e. `O(log(log(n)))` instead of `O(log(n))`; and there are further improvements over binary search for sorted arrays that are uniformly distributed (sorted but unindexed on-disk datasets).
+However, when list size increases exponentially, interpolation search time complexity is `O(log(n))`, the worst case, as it has to go to different locations according to the value of what is being searched.

 ### Implementation